bryntum/chronograph/src/guides/AdvancedFeatures.md

 }
 ```

 This is because ChronoGraph need to know in context of which branch the calculation is performed.
-And this context is encoded in the effect handler (`Y`), but field accessors are always bound to the graph they have been added to with [[Replica.addEntity]].
+And this context is encoded in the effect handler (`Y`), but field accessors are always bound to the graph, they have been added to with [[Replica.addEntity|addEntity]].
 This may improve in the future.

-We plan to eventually evolve data branching mechanism to the state, where the branches can be merged (first with only fast-forward scenario and latterly with a general merge).

 Mixins